 Results from a randomized trial showed mindfulness meditation helps reduce stress.
-It showed that an 8 week mindfulness meditation training program can be effective in reducing stress but also showing promise for people who uses meditation as a quick and temporary fix for stress episodes.
+It showed that an eight-week mindfulness meditation training program could be effective in reducing stress but also showing promise for people who uses meditation as a quick and temporary fix for stress episodes.

 64. Manage PTSD

 A study published by Sage showed that not only did meditation help decrease symptoms of PTSD in patients, and help patients better manage PTSD, it also didn’t interfere with psychotherapy or drug treatments and instead facilitated those treatments.